broadinstitute/BAB3/_sources/developing_intutions.md

 ## Exercise 2

 Use the interactive notebook below to see if your intuitions were good!
+(Or access it via link [here](https://ciminilab.github.io/developing-intuitions/apps/Bioimage_Analysis_Intutions.html))

 ```{admonition} Question